statwangz/MCube-tutorial/docs/source/analysis/index.rst

 Real data analysis
 ==================

-Code for reproducing the real data results presented in our paper
+Code for reproducing the real data analysis results presented in our paper

 .. toctree::
    :maxdepth: 2